 There are more examples on the government website, including what counts as not having a reasonable belief.

-The deadline for claiming the fourth grant is 1 June 2021.
-The claims portal for the fifth grant should then open in July 2021.
+The deadline for claiming the fifth SEISS grant is 30 September 2021.
+The claims portal for the fifth grant opens in July 2021.

-Gov.uk says that HMRC should’ve contacted you in mid-April if you’re eligible, to give you your personal claim date.
+Gov.uk says that HMRC should contact you in July if you’re eligible, to give you a date you can make your claim from.

 When you do apply, it’ll be useful to have the following information to hand: